FairwindsOps/insights-docs/docs/technical-details/self-hosted/database.md

     content: "Fairwinds Insights | Self-hosted Documentation: Fairwinds Insights requires a Postgres database to store backend data"
 ---
 # Database
-Fairwinds Insights requires a Postgres database to store backend data.
+Fairwinds Insights requires a Postgres database to store backend data, as well as a Timescale database for time-series data.

-## Ephemeral Postgres
+## Ephemeral Databases
 By default, Insights will install Postgres via
 [its Helm chart](https://github.com/helm/charts/tree/master/stable/postgresql).
 We don't recommend running databases in Kubernetes due to the possibility of lost data.